 Contributing

-Use this repository workflow when you change the tinx CLI, provider packaging logic, or the docs site.
+Use this repository workflow when you change the tinx CLI, provider packaging logic, runtime behavior, or the docs site.

 Writing style